2022 Honda CRF250F Owner Review

 All good, no adjustment was required!

 I was unfortunate enough to puncture the rear tire with a nail after only a few rides.
 I didn't even notice until I got home and saw the nail in the tire; it didn't completely deflate until I pulled the nail out.
 I could have patched the tube, but I decided to just replace it with a standard Michelin Offroad tube (heavier than the stock Pirelli tube) for more confidence.
 I must say, I struggled levering this tire over the rim, more so than any other tire (I've fixed about 4 flats, and replaced 8 tires in the last 5 years).
 The tire did feel quite stiff; usually I let the tires warm up in the sun, but it was cooler and overcast that day.
 I was using a Motion Pro Bead Buddy and kneeling on the tire to keep the bead in the centre of the rim.
 I had loosened the nut off of the rim lock almost completely and pushed it in.
 I think the problem was just that the tire was so cold and stiff and that the bead of the tire on the underside wasn't in the rim centre.
-I'll have to pay more attention next time and maybe put a spacer between the tire and the rim on the underside to keep the bead in the centre of the rim.
+I'll have to pay more attention next time and maybe put a spacer between the tire and the rim on the underside to better keep the bead in the centre of the rim.

 I've been running my tires at 14 to 15 psi (15 psi is recommended in the owner's manual), so the chance of getting pinch flats is small.
 I generally don't need the increased traction offered by running lower pressures.
 There are a lot of rocks (all relative) on some stretches of the trails I ride, almost no sand, and sometimes a lot of mud and puddles.
 Most of these trails are more open two-track although there are some tighter, rougher and moderately challenging sections (intermediate).
 I don't ride much single track and nothing extreme.
-Running lower tire pressures may make the forks feel less harsh, though.

 Accessories